fddayan/rrlist/README.md

+# WORK IN PROGRESS (ready soon)
 # RRList

 Inspired by `RRDTool`

 Basically, you can add elements to a list, but the sizes remains constant over time.

 If you add an element to to the list that is out of the range, moves the cursor forward and items at the lower indexes are lost.

 For example: